Basti-Fantasti/opkssh-deployment-tracker/README.md

 ## Support

-For issues, questions, or contributions, please refer to the project documentation or contact your system administrator.
+For issues, questions, or contributions, open an issue in this repo.

 ---